Kraftsman1/DropCloud/README.md

 ## About DropCloud

-This project is a Dropbox-like application built with Laravel and supports connecting to various external storage providers like AWS S3, Google Cloud Storage, Azure Blob Storage, and even self-hosted cloud servers.
+DropCloud is cloud storage application backend built with Laravel and supports connecting to various external storage providers like AWS S3, Google Cloud Storage, Azure Blob Storage, and even self-hosted cloud servers.

 ## Features